 Flights booked.
 Bags packed.
 Adventure awaits!
 Oh yeeeeeeah.
 I can feel your excitement way over here.
 All that’s left to do is board your flight and enjoy the ride.
-But — don’t risk ruining your travels by doing something on the plane that has the potential to do just that.
+However — don’t risk ruining your travels by doing something on the plane that has the potential to do just that.
 Here are my top flying tips on what not to do on an airplane the next time you find yourself thousands of miles up in the air.

 Avoiding some or all of these actions will make sure you enjoy the view and land back on the ground arriving in your A-game.

 What not to do on an airplane

 1| Drink the water

 I’m sorry to be the one to break this to you, but airline tap water is notoriously bacteria-prone.
 Numerous tests show that a high percentage of airplanes still have bacteria in the water served on board.

 Most airplanes these days, don’t serve drinking water from the tap, but their ice cubes, however, are often still made from the same water.
 At best, avoid these.

 On the same breath opt out of the coffee or tea.

 You don’t want to drink anything that could possibly be made with the tap water from the plane.
 Another reason to avoid coffee and tea onboard is that caffeinated beverages have the potential to leave you slightly dehydrated and stimulants mess with your sleeping.